 "The next thing you know, an hour has gone by, and I feel so invigorated,” she says.

 Get stronger, and your muscles burn more glucose.
 You will also burn more calories, says Shahar, who taught Auyer’s class.

 Reaping the Benefits

-To Auyer’s delight, her blood sugar levels have improved.
+To Auyer’s delight, her blood sugar levels improved.

 "Almost immediately, I noticed a change in my morning blood sugars, which are always really high," she says.
-After she started exercising, "they were dropping from an average of about 140 to 110.
+After she started to exercise regularly, "they were dropping from an average of about 140 to 110.
 I was so excited one day -- I had one under 100."

-Says Shahar: "I always use this analogy in people with diabetes: Their muscles are kind of sleeping, so they’re not burning glucose or calories.
+Shahar tells people with diabetes that “their muscles are kind of sleeping, so they’re not burning glucose or calories.
 But if they exercise, they keep their muscles awake all the time.
-They keep burning calories, they lose weight, they make the glucose work more efficiently in their body."
+They keep burning calories, they lose weight, [and] they make the glucose work more efficiently in their body."

 "For me, that reason was my father.
 This is what he would want and this is important," she says.
 "That's the motivation to keep going."